Staff & Board

 Tomlin Perkins Coggeshall, Board Emeritus

 Tomlin Perkins Coggeshall is the only child of Susanna Winslow Wilson Coggeshall, daughter of Frances Perkins.
 He remembers his grandmother as a loving and humorous person who stoked his curiosity at every opportunity.
 He comes to deeper knowledge of her career in recent years and lives in awe of her abilities, her strength, and conviction.
-With colleagues, Tomlin helped found the Frances Perkins Center in 2009 to preserve his grandmother’s legacy and carry on her work.
+Together with a group of dedicated colleagues, Tomlin founded the Frances Perkins Center to preserve his grandmother’s legacy and carry on her work.
 Following the sale the Perkins family homestead to the Center in January 2020, he, with his husband Christopher Rice, relocated to upstate New York.
 After attending boarding school at Middlesex School in Concord, Massachusetts, Coggeshall studied biology and botany, graduating with a B.S. from the University of Maine.
-In addition to working with the Frances Perkins Center, he is focused on the transition from fossil fuels to clean energy resources, especially hydrogen and fuel cells as a better form of “battery” to deliver electric energy for mobile applications (trains, ships, fork lifts, cars, trucks, etc.).
+In addition to working with the Frances Perkins Center, he is focused on reducing the effects climate change as well as the transition from fossil fuels to clean energy resources, especially hydrogen and fuel cells, as a better form of “battery” to deliver electric energy for mobile applications (trains, ships, fork lifts, cars, trucks, etc.).

 Advisory Council